MITComputationalCamera/FaceRecognition/README.md

 FaceRecognition (HW4)
 ===============
+You should now be set up to run OpenCV on Android.
+Remember to install OpenCV Manager on your device (Google Play Store) or emulator (Google this, you can use "adb install")

-You should now have the code up and to do simple Modify the Android+OpenCV code hosted on Github to implement an app to distinctly recognize your specific face as compared to other faces.
+Your task is to modify the Android+OpenCV code hosted on Github to implement an app to distinctly recognize your specific face as compared to other faces.
 That is, instead of simply recognizing a face, the app will idenitfy your face and draw a red rectangle around it instead of a green rectangle.

 1. Take an image of your face and crop it to be similar to "myface.jpg" as shown in res/drawable/myface.jpg